 I love this photo of kite-surfers at a beach near where we live.
-I've never kite-surfed in my life and I think there's very little chance that I'll start at the age of 61, but I love to watch them leaping and somersaulting over the water.
+I've never kite-surfed in my life and I think there's very little chance that I'll start now, but I love to watch them leaping and somersaulting over the water.
 There's something about the way they harness the wind and the waves, defying the forces of nature by taking control of the way it drives them and their kites.
 It must surely require some bravery too.
 And they have to hold on very tightly; a bit like I do when I'm in what I call tsunami mode.

 The sense of being in control is of course the last thing we feel when we lose someone to suicide.
 There is no sense that anything in the world is in anyone's control, and the emotional and cognitive chaos that ensues after the bomb blast can be nothing short of terrifying.
 I find that I have periods when I feel much better and not at all depressed, and I have times when I feel extremely low.
 The gaps between the low periods are longer now, and the depressive episodes don't last as long as they once did, nevertheless when they hit me I can really struggle to climb out of the black hole.